 Hoe machtig onze technologie en hoe complex onze ondernemingen ook mogen zijn, het opmerkelijkste kenmerk van onze moderne arbeid is uiteindelijk misschien wel iets wat in onszelf zit, een aspect van onze mentaliteit: de wijdverbreide overtuiging dat ons werk ons gelukkig moet maken.

-life spiritualityity work work-ethic
+life work work-ethic

 There is no such thing as work-life balance.
 Everything worth fighting for unbalances your life.

-balance life work work-life-balance
+life work balance